pytorch/executorch/docs/source/concepts.md

 ## [CMake](https://cmake.org/)

 An open-source, cross-platform family of tools designed to build, test and package software.
 Used to build ExecuTorch.

+## Codegen

+In ExecuTorch, code generation is used to generate the [kernel registration library](./kernel-library-selective_build.md).

 ## Core ATen Dialect